Kamar de los Reyes

 Kamar de los Reyes (November 8, 1967 – December 24, 2023) was a Puerto Rican actor.
-He was best known for his portrayal of Antonio Vega on the ABC soap opera One Life to Live, primary antagonist Raul Menendez of the 2012 video game Call of Duty: Black Ops II, and as Hector Ayala / White Tiger in Daredevil: Born Again.
+He was best known for his portrayal of Antonio Vega on the ABC soap opera One Life to Live, primary antagonist Raul Menendez of the 2012 video game Call of Duty: Black Ops II, and as Hector Ayala / White Tiger in the Marvel Cinematic Universe series Daredevil: Born Again.

+He was in Toni Braxton's video "Spanish Guitar."

 De los Reyes also played the demon Jobe in the fourth season of Sleepy Hollow, and Ryan Caradine on The Rookie.

 Career

 De los Reyes starred as a Chicano boxer named Pedro 'Roadman' Quinn, in 1994's acclaimed theatrical production of Blade to the Heat.

 The most arresting figure, however, is Mr. de los Reyes.
 More than any words he utters, the actor's haunted eyes, sunken cheeks and shaved head convey the extent of Pedro's torment.
 In repose, he's almost spectral.
 In the ring, he's like a short circuit, and his silent scream of triumph is a guaranteed spine-tingler.